-Unfortunately, not all of our first-place awards are as impressive, or encouraging.
-Year after year, Texas sits at the top of the National Highway Traffic Safety Administration’s list for drunk driving fatalities.
+Year after year, Texas sits at the top of the National Highway Traffic Safety Administration’s list for drunk driving deaths.
+As personal injury lawyers, we see it happen far too often to our clients and their loved ones: when drunk drivers get behind the wheel, serious injuries can happen.
 This includes heartbreaking cases like the DUI driver who killed a mother of six.

+Alcohol and drugs affect motor skills and reaction times, leading to the serious wrecks that drunk drivers cause.
 While you might think of difficulty walking and/or slurred speech when you think of a drunk driver, the signs of impairment may be much subtler.
-Because alcohol and drugs affect motor skills and reaction times, an impaired driver may exhibit any of the following driving behaviors, according to Mothers Against Drunk Driving (MADD):
+An impaired driver may show any of the following driving behaviors, according to Mothers Against Drunk Driving (MADD):

 ● Quick acceleration or deceleration

 ● Driving anywhere other than on a road designated for vehicles

 ● Almost striking an object, curb, or vehicle

 ● Drifting in and out of traffic lanes